Stephen Lynch (politician): Early life, education, and business career

 Throughout law school and the following years, he often worked pro bono, representing housing project residents at Boston Housing Authority (BHA) hearings.
 In one high-profile 1994 case, Lynch provided free legal services to 14 teenagers, all white, who were accused of physically attacking a Hispanic teenager and harassing the family of his white girlfriend over a period of six months.
 Lynch claimed the youths had been "overcharged" and helped some of them avoid criminal charges and eviction by the BHA.

 Lynch was a onetime tax delinquent.
 In the mid-1980s the city of Boston placed liens on four properties he owned due to several thousand dollars of unpaid property taxes.
-He owed Massachusetts $2,000 in overdue taxes from 1985 to 1998, and for several years owed the IRS $4,000.
+He owed Massachusetts $2,000 in overdue taxes from 1985 to 1988, and for several years owed the IRS $4,000.

 Massachusetts House of Representatives

-With numerous cases under his belt, Lynch developed a reputation in his community, and friends encouraged him to run for office.
 In early 1994 he phoned Paul J. Gannon, the Democratic state representative from the 4th Suffolk district, to announce a run against him.
 While both candidates were labor advocates with similar backgrounds, Lynch called himself "the conservative candidate".
-He criticized Gannon for not supporting the Veterans Council, which had prevented a gay rights group from marching in the local St. Patrick's Day Parade.
-Lynch's base of supporters in the projects allowed him to win the Democratic primary by 600 votes, and he continued to victory in the general election.
+He criticized Gannon for not supporting the Veterans Council, which had prevented a gay rights group from marching in the local St. Patrick's Day Parade, and said that this issue was the main reason he was entering the race.
+He described himself as against gay rights and legalized abortion.
+Lynch's base of supporters in the projects allowed him to win the Democratic primary by 600 votes before he went on win the general election.